Downpatrick F.C.

-Downpatrick Football Club is an intermediate, association football club based in Downpatrick, County Down, Northern Ireland, playing in the Division 1A of the Northern Amateur Football League.
-They do not play their home games out of Downpatrick but in Annacloy, a village located 4 miles outside the town.
+Downpatrick Football Club is an amateur, association football club based in Downpatrick, County Down, Northern Ireland, playing in the Premier Division of the Newcastle And District Amateur Football League.
+The club also has a 2nd team who compete Division 1 of the NADAFL as Downpatrick II, as well as a team in Division 2 under Downpatrick Academy.

 History

 Downpatrick Football Club was founded over 50 years ago to provide a recreational outlet for patients and staff at Downshire Hospital.
 The hospital, the biggest employer in the town at that time, provided an excellent playing surface and covered accommodation for the large crowds attending the many friendly fixtures arranged, some of which were against senior opposition.
 When the club decided to play competitively they joined the Church Alliance League shortly after World War II.
 When the Alliance League ceased Downshire joined the Northern Amateur Football League in 1951, although their stay was brief, leaving in 1953.
 During the next 20 years Downshire returned to playing friendlies against opposition such as Distillery and Cliftonville from the senior ranks and a host of Amateur League Clubs.
 Throughout this period the team was backboned by Brian McConvey, Noel Galloway, Noel McKermitt, Michael Bohill, Brian Cheetham, the Healy brothers Pat and Brian, and goalkeeper Harry McCurry (father of Ciaran) who went on to gain full Amateur International Honours.

-In the early 1970s the Hospital required the playing area and Grandstand to build an extension, relocating the footballers to their current site within the Hospital complex.
+In the early 1970s the Hospital required the playing area and Grandstand to build an extension, relocating the footballers to their current site within the hospital complex.
 Downshire joined the Newcastle and District League in 1975 and by season 1979–80 they were winners of the 1st Division Championship and Harry Clarke Cup double.
 The Harry Clarke cup was retained in 1980–81 and to complete a very successful three-year period the 1st Division Championship was secured in 1981–82.

 Another 1st Division Championship was won in 1989–90 before re-joining the Amateur League in 1991–92.
 They won Division 2C at the first attempt and the following year won Division 2B.
 Winning Division 2A was to prove too difficult for the next eight years despite the dedicated effort of managers such as Brian Cheetham, Ciaran McCurry and 'Skipper' McMullan.
 The appointment of John McCarthy and his assistant Sean Bell gave the club a fresh impetuous and the 2A Championship was won in season 2001–02.
 They also contested the County Antrim F.A.
 Junior Shield final that season, losing 2–0 to Raceview Rangers.
 By this time there had been changes within the hospital body, the Amateur League giving special dispensation for a change of name in 1999, to Downpatricks Hospitals F.C.